guiyunbao/geospatial-benchmark/report.typ

 === Generated Data

-To simulate some edge cases, we generated 3 different type of datasets.
+To simulate some edge cases, we generated 3 different types of datasets.

 ==== Random